vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 A kārya, too, may be known from other means of knowledge,
 for it must be admitted that ordinary karyas, like 'fetch firewood'
 are also known through other means of knowledge,
-as in the case of the cooking of the odana.
+as in the case of the cooking of the odana.151

+[151]: supra §35.
 </details>

 <details><summary>Buitenen - Notes</summary>